Star Card for Christmas!

 Take your ruler and draw a line through the centre of the circle, to make two equal halves.
 Next, draw another line that will divide the circle into four quarters.
 Take the ruler and draw a line from the outer point of the circle to the inner circle as shown below.

-Cut out the star shape and then score along the straight lines with a pencil to give the star a 3D effect.
+Cut out the star shape and then score along the straight lines with a pencil to give it a 3D effect.
 Repeat this process to make an even smaller silver star.

 Put the smaller star on top of the larger one and push a split pin through the centre of the stars.
 Fan both stars out until you have an eight pointed star.

-Turn the star over and tie the gold thread around the split pin then attach it to the top of the star.
+Turn the star over and tie the gold thread around the split pin then attach it to the top.

 Next, stick the thread to the inside of the card with sticky tape so that the star hangs down in the cut out part of the card.